Our Disclosure

 The simplest form of a short-term investment is something that everyone who already has a bank account should have access to.
 A high-interest savings account is a step up from your normal savings account.
 It offers a higher interest rate that allows you to earn more on the money you have sitting in cash.

-In Canada, the average high-interest savings account will pay between 1-2% annually.
-Some banks will offer a much higher rate, like EQ Bank, and some will offer a promotional rate for a set period.
+In Canada, the average high-interest savings account pays between 1-2% annually.
+Some banks offer a much higher rate, like EQ Bank, and some offer a promotional rate for a set period.

 A HISA is about as liquid as a short-term investment can be.
 The risk is minimal, but so is the return.

-The major downside to most HISA accounts is that the interest rate typically does not even meet the inflation rate in the economy.
-If you are interested in starting a HISA, nearly every bank in Canada offers one to its customers.
+The major downside to most HISA accounts is that the interest rate typically does not even meet the economy’s inflation rate.
+If you are interested in starting an HISA, nearly every bank in Canada offers one to its customers.

 Monthly fee: $0